 SHRM Online article

-Big Employers Foresee Excise Tax Hit in 2018.)
+Big Employers Foresee Excise Tax Hit.)

 Until guidance is forthcoming, employers will have to settle for calculating any projected tax based on various scenarios.
 A baseline calculation might focus solely on the types of coverage almost certain to be included in excise tax calculations, like major medical coverage.
 From there, employers can include the value of more types of benefits to generate some “What if?” scenarios.